If your relationship is stuck in frustrating patterns, and you want to get back on track,

 How to Contact Me

-Note as of September 2021: I am not taking new couples right now.
-Please look at my referral list for other couples therapists I recommend.
+Note as of January 2022: I am currently full and have no weekly spots available.
+If you would like to wait for an opening then, please contact me regarding a consultation.
+Please let me know how you found me (online, therapist referral, etc.) Otherwise, please look at my referral list for other couples therapists I recommend.
 I also encourage you to look at www.terryreal.com under "Maps" and "Oregon RLT therapists" for more local referrals to trained couples therapists.

 Counseling for Couples